 This also worked well because when property managers were talking to new clients, they’d be the ones who ultimately took on the management of that home.

 Sometimes, accounts are won simply based on chemistry.
 If you don’t like the person you’re talking to, you’re not going to work with them.
 If you can talk to one another with ease and it seems like you’re on the same page, your working relationship is already off to a good start.

 Exponential Property Management Business Growth After The PM Grow Summit 2017

-A few months before the PM Grow Summit in February of 2017, Jock began thinking again about going a different route.
+A few months before the PM Grow Summit in February of 2017, Jock began evaluating his business plan and thinking again about going a different route.
 He was thinking about hiring a sales and marketing person because there was a sense that with the new business responsibilities, property managers weren’t able to spend enough time managing properties.